Azure/azure-quickstart-templates/monetaryunit-on-ubuntu/README.md

 ## System Configuration

+Once your node is deployed, you need to set your VM's public ip address in the config:

+`sudo echo "externalip=<YourMonetaryUnitPublicIP> "-e/etc/monetaryunit/monetaryunit.conf`
+`sudo service monetaryunit restart`

+You also need to remove your /var/lib/monetaryunitd/bootstrap.dat.old once your node is synced.
+`sudo rm /var/lib/monetaryunitd/bootstrap.dat.old`

 For security purposes the configuration script enables two things:

 1. The Ubuntu UFW (Uncomplicated Firewall).
 It leaves the MonetaryUnit daemon port (29948) and the standard SSH port (22) open.